Forest garden thug or doer?

 Some plants in the garden if left to their own devices will just take over, bramble (Rubus fruticosus) being an excellent example.
-The specimen pictured was dug up from what will be the Northern Hedge in the Ornamental Forest Garden.
+The bramble pictured was dug up from what will be the Northern Hedge in the Ornamental Forest Garden.
 (I know, bramble is a fantastic wildlife plant but it’s in the way of the hedge and will be replaced with a thornless variety!)

 The question is, at one point does the low-maintenance, self-sufficient, drought-tolerant get-on-with-it-and-grow plant turn into a garden thug that crowds out all competition?

 The whole point of a forest garden is that it is low maintenance, that plants can just get on with it and don’t need any special attention once they’re established.
 When Pat Causton from the National Garden Scheme came to visit, she said about my False Ivy (Glechoma hederacea) ground cover “But that’s a weed!”.

 And she’s right.
 But.
 It depends on what you’re doing.